What Does it Mean to Study Game Design and Development?

 It is important to have some knowledge of each of the aspects of video game design and development.
 This will afford you upward mobility in your career and possible promotions into a managerial or senior game designer position.

-Programmers write the code that provides the game's actions.
+Programmers write the code that structures a game's actions.
 They communicate to the computer via programming languages how the characters in the game should react to one another and their environment.
 They try to do this as efficiently as possible, in order to preserve memory while maintaining smooth game play.

 Programmers must have excellent math skills and a high attention to detail.
 They must be able to locate and correct mistakes in their codes quickly and be able to deal with problems in a moment's notice.
 Since they must rely on the artists and designers for the story and visual aspects of the game, they must be able to communicate to them the limits or strengths of a particular platform in order to come to a compromise as to how much memory goes to graphics, sound, and game play.
 They should be goal-oriented and be able to work well in a team.